Back to Research

 The Hundi Problem

-An estimated 32.0% of actual diaspora transfers, approximately $7.65 billion, flow through informal hundi and hawala networks, bringing total estimated flows to $31.56 billion.
-The persistence of hundi despite Bangladesh Bank's 2.5% cash incentive on formal remittances reflects structural advantages that regulatory incentives alone cannot overcome: same-day settlement (vs 1-3 days for banks), zero documentation requirements, door-to-door delivery in rural areas, and embedded trust networks within migrant communities.
+An estimated 32.0 percent of actual diaspora transfers, approximately $7.65 billion, flow through informal hundi and hawala networks, bringing total estimated flows to $31.6 billion.
+The persistence of hundi despite Bangladesh Bank's 2.5 percent cash incentive reflects structural advantages that policy incentives alone cannot overcome: same-day settlement versus 1-3 days for banks, zero documentation requirements, door-to-door delivery in rural areas, and embedded trust networks within migrant communities.
+The real exchange rate premium available through informal channels has narrowed since the 2022-24 taka depreciation managed by Bangladesh Bank reduced the kerb-rate differential, which is the proximate driver of the recent formal channel surge.

 MFS opportunity: Mobile financial services (bKash, Nagad) offer a path to hundi formalization by matching its convenience advantages.
-Interoperability between international remittance platforms (Wise, Remitly, Western Union digital) and domestic MFS providers is the binding constraint.
-Full interoperability could shift 40-50% of hundi flows to formal digital channels within 3-5 years, adding $3-4 billion to recorded remittances.
+Full interoperability between international remittance platforms (Wise, Remitly, Western Union digital) and domestic MFS providers remains the binding technical constraint.
+Bangladesh Bank's ongoing work on an interoperable payments interface could shift 40-50 percent of hundi flows to formal digital channels within 3-5 years, adding $3-4 billion to recorded remittances.

-The average cost of sending $200 to Bangladesh stands at 4.5%, 1.5 percentage points above the SDG 10.7 target of 3.0%.
-This gap translates to approximately $0.36 billion in excess fees annually, a direct tax on migrant earnings that disproportionately affects low-wage Gulf corridor workers.
+The average cost of sending $200 to Bangladesh stands at 4.5 percent, 1.5 percentage points above the SDG 10.7 target of 3.0 percent.
+This gap translates to approximately $0.36 billion in excess fees annually, a direct tax on migrant earnings that falls disproportionately on low-wage Gulf corridor workers.
+Reducing this cost gap to SDG target requires increased competition among money transfer operators and elimination of exclusive partnerships between banks and large transfer chains that prevent rate competition.

 Chapter 3

-Average migration costs of $4,000 (range: $3,000-$5,000) place Bangladesh among the highest-cost migration corridors globally.
-A worker earning $4,000-6,000 annually in Saudi Arabia may spend 12-18 months repaying recruitment debt before generating any net savings for the family, effectively donating the first year of overseas labor to the recruitment industry.
-By comparison, the Philippines' average migration cost is approximately $1,500 and India's is $2,200, both achieved through stronger regulatory frameworks and digital recruitment platforms.
+Average migration costs of $4,000 (range: $3,000 to $5,000) per worker (CPD and RMMRU surveys) place Bangladesh among the highest-cost migration corridors globally.
+A worker earning $4,000-6,000 annually in Saudi Arabia may spend 12-18 months repaying recruitment debt before generating net savings for the family, effectively donating the first year of overseas labor to the recruitment industry.
+By comparison, the Philippines' average migration cost is approximately $1,500 and India's is $2,200 (ILO estimates), both achieved through stronger regulatory frameworks and digital recruitment platforms.
+The BNP government has acknowledged this disparity and pledged to introduce subsidized migration loans of up to Tk 10 lakh to reduce dependence on informal moneylenders and dalals.

 The Dalal System

 The multi-layered sub-agent (dalal) system is the primary driver of cost inflation.
 Village-level brokers connect aspiring migrants to agency representatives for commissions of $1,000-2,000 per worker, operating entirely outside regulatory oversight.
-The 1,200 BMET-licensed recruiting agencies themselves face limited enforcement of fee caps, and the proliferation of agencies creates a fragmented market where compliance is the exception.
-India's eMigrate platform offers a proven model for digitization-driven cost reduction: online visa verification, direct employer-worker matching, standardized service fees, and real-time tracking of the recruitment process.
+The 1,200 BMET-licensed recruiting agencies face limited enforcement of fee caps, and the proliferation of agencies creates a fragmented market where compliance is the exception rather than the rule.
+India's eMigrate platform offers a proven model for digitization-driven cost reduction: online visa verification, direct employer-worker matching, standardized service fees, and real-time tracking of the recruitment pipeline.

 Recruitment Fraud

 Approximately 12,000 formal complaints are filed annually against recruiting agencies, a figure that dramatically understates actual fraud given that many victims lack awareness of complaint mechanisms or fear retaliation from agencies that control their deployment pipeline.
 Common fraud patterns include charging for nonexistent jobs, visa trading, salary misrepresentation, and document confiscation.
-The Overseas Employment and Migrants Act of 2013 provides a legal framework for prosecution, but enforcement remains weak due to political connections of agency owners and institutional capacity constraints at BMET.
+The Overseas Employment and Migrants Act of 2013 provides a legal framework for prosecution, but enforcement remains constrained by the political connections of agency owners and institutional capacity gaps at BMET.
+The BNP government's proposed agency grading system, which would classify recruiting agencies by reliability and compliance record, is a step toward accountability, though implementation timelines remain unspecified.

-BMET capacity: With 32 labor attaches across all diplomatic missions and only 8 bilateral labor agreements in force, Bangladesh's migration governance infrastructure is underresourced relative to the scale of its overseas workforce.
-The Philippines, by comparison, deploys over 100 labor attaches and maintains 50+ bilateral agreements with enforceable worker protection clauses.
+Governance gaps: With 32 labor attaches across all diplomatic missions and only 8 bilateral labor agreements in force, Bangladesh's migration governance infrastructure is underresourced relative to the scale of its overseas workforce.
+The Philippines, by comparison, deploys over 100 labor attaches and maintains 50 or more bilateral agreements with enforceable worker protection clauses.
+The Ministry of Expatriates' Welfare and Overseas Employment's April 2026 gazette on a central returnee database is a necessary first step toward a comprehensive governance overhaul.

 Chapter 4

-Female migrants constitute 15.5% of the deployed workforce, concentrated overwhelmingly in domestic work in Gulf states, Jordan, and Lebanon.
-This corridor is characterized by the kafala (sponsorship) system, isolation in private households, limited access to legal remedies, and documented patterns of wage theft, physical abuse, and passport confiscation.
-Unlike factory or construction work, domestic work occurs in private spaces where labor inspections are impossible and workers may have no contact with fellow nationals or support networks.
+Female migrants account for approximately 16 percent of annual departures (BMET Gender Statistics 2024), concentrated overwhelmingly in domestic work in Gulf states, Jordan, and Lebanon.
+This figure understates the true female migration rate because many women travel through informal channels outside BMET registration.
+The kafala sponsorship system, under which workers are bound to individual employers, creates acute power imbalances: isolation in private households, restricted mobility, limited access to legal remedies, and documented patterns of wage theft, physical abuse, and passport confiscation.
+Unlike factory or construction work, domestic work occurs in private spaces where labor inspections are not legally permitted and workers may have no contact with fellow nationals or consular support networks.

 Protection Gaps